Iblouse/Proactive-churn-prevention/portfolio1_recruiter_ready.md

 Model predictions are hypotheses.
 A/B tests are proof.

-> **Methodology Note**: This section demonstrates A/B testing methodology using simulated outcomes with industry-benchmark effect sizes.
-The statistical framework (chi-square tests, Bonferroni correction, ROI calculation) is production-ready.
+> **Methodology Note**: Outcomes are simulated in this portfolio to demonstrate the full A/B testing workflow.
+The experimental design, statistical testing, and ROI calculation are production-ready once connected to real retention outcomes.

 ### Multi-Variant Experiment Design